 Pack and Move Only the Essentials

-Before you even begin to pack, think about what you need versus what you'd like to take.
-Essentials are items that you need on a daily basis and ones that can't be bought easily or without spending too much.
-Items that are a "nice to have" are those that you don't use or wear very often or things that you can purchase easily once you get to your college town.
+Before you even begin to pack, think about what you need to take versus what you simply want to take.
+The essentials are items that you need on a daily basis that can't be bought easily or without spending too much.
+Items that are a "nice to have," on the other hand, are those that you don't use or wear very often or things that you can purchase easily once you get to your college town.

-Ship Dorm Room Essentials Before You Move
+Ship Dorm Room Essentials

-Pack an Essentials Kit or a Survival Pack
+Pack an Essentials Kit